chrisvfritz/tc359_cheatsheets/misc/push_to_gh_and_heroku.md

 The system is going down for halt in 50 minutes!

 ```
 You could've written `sudo shutdown -h 50`, but you didnt' didn't have to.
 Sixteen keystrokes reduced to three.
+Boo-yah.

 The command to push to GitHub, generally speaking, is `git push origin`.
 Likewise for Heroku, it's `git push heroku`.